-- □ Be sure to respond to the IEP notification sent to you!
-You are invited and encouraged to attend as a member of the team to develop, review, and/or revise your child's IEP.
-You may reschedule the meeting or ask to attend via phone conference.
-If you need to reschedule, notify the school as soon as possible.
-Have a couple of alternative dates ready when you call. - Be clear on the purpose of the IEP meeting (example initial, annual, triennial, or addendum).
-This will help you prepare for the meeting. - Sit down with your child and others involved in his/her education, brainstorm strengths, needs, and challenge areas.
-List some of the areas you would like to share with the IEP team. - G Write down your questions and concerns.
-This will help the IEP meeting move smoothly as well as address your concerns. - Review copies of your child's previous IEP prior to your meeting.
-If you cannot find it, you may make a written request for a copy from the school LEA.
-(Remember, it may take up to 5 business days to get a copy). - □ If you have specific areas or goals in mind, contact the case carrier to discuss your ideas so they may be included. - □ If the meeting plans to address a change in program or transition to a new school, you may want to find out more information prior to the IEP.
-If you would like to visit that program, contact your child's special education teacher for help to set up a visitation date and time. - If you wish to tape record the IEP team meeting, notify the IEP team at least 24 hours before the meeting.
+- Be sure to respond to the IEP notification sent to you!
+You are invited and encouraged to attend as a member of the team to develop, review, and/or revise your child's IEP. - You may reschedule the meeting or ask to attend via phone conference. - \circ If you need to reschedule, notify the school as soon as possible. - Have a couple of alternative dates ready when you call. - Be clear on the purpose of the IEP meeting (example initial, annual, triennial, or addendum) as this will help you prepare and enter with confidence. - Sit down with your child and others involved in his/her education, brainstorm strengths, needs, and challenge areas. - List some of the areas you would like to share with the IEP team. - Write down your questions and concerns.
+This will help the IEP meeting move smoothly as well as address your concerns. - □ Review copies of your child's previous IEP prior to your meeting. - If you cannot find it, you may make a written request for a copy from the school.
+(Remember, it may take up to 5 business days to get a copy). - □ If you have specific areas or goals in mind, contact the case carrier prior to the team meeting to discuss your ideas so they may be included in the meeting conversation. - □ If one of the purposes of the meeting is to address a change in program or transition to a new school, you may want to find out more information prior to the IEP. - If you would like to visit that program, contact your child's special education teacher for help to set up a visitation date and time. - If you wish to tape record the IEP team meeting, notify the IEP team at least 24 hours before the meeting.
 You may indicate this on the IEP conference notice if returned within the timeline above and/or via fax or email.

-Your Role During The IEP Meeting:
+What is my Role During The IEP Meeting?

-- Be introduced to everyone at the meeting and if their title is not determined, ask them in what capacity they serve your child - Actively listen - Share your child's needs, strengths, what motivates him/her - Give input and feedback - Ask questions, especially if the team is referring to terms with which you are not familiar - Take notes - Be an equal partner in the decision making process
+- Be introduced to everyone at the meeting and, if their title is not determined, ask them in what capacity they serve your child - Actively listen - Share your child's needs, strengths, what motivates him/her - Give input and feedback - Ask questions, especially if the team is referring to terms with which you are not familiar - Take notes - Be an equal partner in the decision making process